SweDark/Jesper_Flodstrom_publiceringsverktyg_tenta/README.md

 ```
 After it has started, you can check the portfolio out on your browser by entering localhost:8000.
 Do remember to change the hero.js information and image, while also changing the constants to be linked to your facebook, twitter and sites you're on.
+And make sure to change the action form link in your contacts!

 ## Setup Notes